xxfoundation/elixxir-registration/README.md

 schedulingKillTimeout: 10s
 # Time the registration waits for rounds to close out and stop (optional)
 closeTimeout: 60s

+# Path to the leaky bucket used to limit user registration
+userRegBucketPath: "userRegBucket.json"
+# Number of registrations that the user reg bucket will allow over time
+userRegCapacity: 1000
+# Period of time over which the user reg bucket will allow that many registrations
+userRegLeakPeriod: 24h
 ```

 ### SchedulingConfig template: